Planning a birthday party or special occasion? Satisfy your sweet tooth as we give you the skinny on the best cake shops in Hong Kong.

-While we love chowing down on the best dim sum, ice cream and Mexican food in Hong Kong, is there anything in life more enjoyable than biting into a really great piece of cake?
-That’s why we took it upon ourselves to go through all the corners of the city to find out where to buy cakes.
-From new cafes churning out Insta-bait desserts to luxe French patisseries that are the masters of their craft, here are the creme de la creme of cake shops in Hong Kong.
+While we love chowing down on the best dim sum, ice cream, and Mexican food in Hong Kong, is there anything in life more enjoyable than biting into a really good piece of cake?
+That’s why we took it upon ourselves to go through all the corners of the city to find out where to buy the best ones.
+From new cafes churning out Insta-bait desserts, to luxe French patisseries that are the masters of their craft, here are the creme de la creme of cake shops in Hong Kong.

 Jouer literally translates to ‘play’ as apparent in its playful confections.
 This artisanal cafe does French pastries the right way, but it’s their stunning cakes that keep us coming back for.
-Signature naked layered cakes come from the comforting flavours from our childhood like sticky toffee pudding, banoffee, s’mores – but its execution is oh so elegant.
+Signature naked layered cakes come in the comforting flavours from our childhood like sticky toffee pudding, banoffee, and s’mores – but its execution is oh-so-elegant.
 If that’s not enough sugar for you, Jouer also does macarons, canales, madeleines exquisitely.

 Jouer, G/F Sau Wah Fong, Wan Chai, Hong Kong, p.
 2528 6577, 灣仔秀華坊地下

 Serving a range of gluten-free, vegan, and keto-friendly options, this cafe is well known for having atypical cake flavours.
 The blue cake on this Instagram post is the Blue Rose and Keto Earl Grey Cake, which is one of their best-selling cakes.
 Whether it’s Acai Greek Yogurt or Matcha Goji Berries, you’ll definitely find something special here.

 Infiniti C has branches across Hong Kong.